 Jelep La Pass tour along Zuluk, Memencho Lake, Kupup Lake, Young Husband Golf Course, Aritar, Nathang Valley, etc is a nice excursion from Lingsey.
 One can stay in Zuluk or Nathang for a night.
 Permit etc will be arranged by us.
 Voter ID card, Driving License etc is used for permit and passport size photograph.

 Visitors can hire a vehicle from New Jalpaiguri Railway Station (NJP) / Bagdogra Airport (IXB) to Pedong via Kalimpong.
-Lingsey is nearly 110 kilometers from New Jalpaiguri Railway Station (NJP) / Bagdogra Airport (IXB).
+Lingsey is nearly 110 kilometres from New Jalpaiguri Railway Station (NJP) / Bagdogra Airport (IXB).
 By Public transport one has to reach Kalimpong and avail local vehicle.
-Lingsey is 24 kilometers from Pedong & 52 kilometers from Kalimpong.
+Lingsey is 24 kilometres from Pedong & 52 kilometres from Kalimpong.
 The home stays also arranges pick-up services from nearby places.
 It is well connected from Gangtok, Pelling, Namchi, Darjeeling.
 To avoid rush it is better to reach via Rangpo rather than Kalimpong.